hjalal/twig/README.md

 #        A 32379.32 32.11033
 #        B 12503.32 31.32062
 ```
-Note that your results may be slightly different due to the randomness `params`.
+Note that your results may be slightly different due to the randomness in `params`.

 ## Incremental Cost-Effectiveness Ratio (ICER):
 We can produce the incremental cost-effectiveness ratio (ICER) by adapting `dampack`'s `calculate_icer` function: